AguaDeMonchique/Estudos/Comptia A+/Core 1.md

 ---
 # Exterior of a PC

-The Blue ones USB Ports are SuperSpeed
+The Blue ones USB Ports are SuperSpeed so they operate at speeds of USB 3 which is up to five gigabits per second

+The Regular ones only operate at speeds of USB 2

+eight of an inch audio jack